UTAH DROUGHT

 May 15, 2023, 7:30 PM | Updated: May 16, 2023, 8:12 am

-Brian Steed, former xecutive director of the Utah Department of Natural Resources, talks about Utah’s increased risk for wildfires this year during a press conference in City Creek Canyon in Salt Lake City on Wednesday, May 26, 2021.
-One hundred percent of Utah is in drought with 90% of the state in extreme drought.
-Kristin Murphy, Deseret News
+FILE: Brian Steed, former executive director of the Utah Department of Natural Resources, talks about Utah’s increased risk for wildfires this year during a press conference in City Creek Canyon in Salt Lake City on Wednesday, May 26, 2021.
+(Kristin Murphy, Deseret News)

 SALT LAKE CITY — Gov. Spencer Cox named Brian Steed as the Great Salt Lake Commissioner on Monday.
 The appointment must first be approved by the Utah Senate.